myafka/awesome-documentation/help-and-manual.md

 Tools:

-Why like it: Animation inside the help, different formats for providing information
+Why like it: Animation inside the help, different formats for providing information.

 ## DigitalOcean